中文

 1. All key decision-makers should attend, including the student and parents.

-2. Review select writings and talks by Mr. Ma in advance to establish context and enable a more substantial discussion.
+2. Review select writings and talks by Mr. Ma before the conversation to understand his ethos and allow more time to go deeper on your context.

-3. Schedule at ThreeEQ.com/apply and complete the brief application beforehand to provide necessary background and goals.
+3. Schedule at ThreeEQ.com/apply and complete the brief application beforehand, so we have a basic understanding of your background and goals.